scipy-conference/scipy_proceedings/papers/serge_guelton/serge_guelton.rst

 Python idioms, such as `len(set(x))` that could lead to an optimized `count_uniq` that would loop only once on the input sequence.

-There is naturally more work to be done at the numpy level, be it to support more functions from the original module.
-The extraction of numpy expression from for loops is also a natural optimization candidate, which shares similarity with code refactoring.
+There is naturally more work to be done at the Numpy level, be it to support more functions from the original module.
+The extraction of Numpy expression from for loops is also a natural optimization candidate, which shares similarity with code refactoring.

+Numpy expressions also fits perfectly well in the polyhedral model.
+Exploring the coupling of polyhedral tools with the code generated from Pythran offers enthusiastic perspectives.

 Conclusion
 ----------

-This paper presents the Pytran compiler, a translator and optimizer from Python to C++.
+This paper presents the Pythran compiler, a translator and optimizer from Python to C++.
 Unlike existing static compilers for Python, this compiler leverages on several function-level or module-level analysis to provide several generic or Python-centric code optimizations.
 Additionally, it uses a C++ library that makes heavy use of template programming to provide an efficient API similar to a subset of Python standard library.
-This library takes advantage of modern hardware capabilities --- vector instruction unit and multi-cores --- in its implementation of part of the Numpy package.
+This library takes advantage of modern hardware capabilities —vector instruction unit and multi-cores— in its implementation of part of the `numpy` package.

 The paper gives an overview of the compilation flow, the analysis involved and the optimization used.
-It also compares the performance of compiled python module against CPython and other optimizers: Shed Skin, PyPy and numexpr.
+It also compares the performance of compiled python module against CPython and other optimizers: ShedSkin, PyPy and numexpr.

 To conclude, limiting Python to a statically typed subset does not hinders the expressively when it comes to scientific or mathematic computations, but makes